Our cooking expert loves this double-oven design that enables you to cook and bake a massive amount at once.

 A. A quality range should last at least 15 years.
 Look for a range that comes with a warranty and is made by a company with a good customer service track record.

 A. Any appliance that burns gas produces carbon monoxide.
 The danger occurs when the ventilation is inadequate.
 If you have gas-powered appliances in your home, buy a carbon monoxide detector.
-It’s the only way to detect the presence of the toxic substance.
+It’s the only way to detect the presence of this toxic substance.
 When cooking on a gas stovetop, make sure the kitchen is well ventilated by opening a window.

 A. It shouldn’t be.
 Self-cleaning sounds like an attractive feature, but there is some concern that the high heat used for this oven mode can damage the appliance’s electronic components.
 It is also less efficient than it sounds because you don’t magically end up with a sparkling clean oven when all is said and done.
 You will still likely need to wipe the interior down and do some scrubbing.
 If you still want the convenience of a self-cleaning oven, opt for a dual fuel range with steam cleaning.
 Otherwise, the lack of this feature shouldn’t keep you from purchasing your dream range.
 Take care of your range and wipe up spills as soon as they occur and you won’t miss the self-cleaning function that much.